apple/coremltools/docs-guides/_sources/source/typed-execution-example.md

 The following example demonstrates the recommended workflow when using [ML Programs](convert-to-ml-program) with [Typed Execution](typed-execution).
 The workflow consists of the following steps:

-1. Convert the model to a float 16 typed Core ML model, which is eligible to execute on a combination of the ANE, GPU and CPU.
+1. Convert the model to a float 16 typed Core ML model, which is eligible to execute on a combination of the Neural Engine (NE), GPU and CPU.

 2. Check the accuracy of the Core ML model with the source model on a set of input examples, using an error metric that is suitable for that model.